-One of the biggest issues we experience off the bat was consistency.
+One of the biggest issues we encountered off the bat was consistency.
 With a marketing team of multiple people, it’s hard to make sure everything is executed when it needs to be.
-Once you’ve decided the best days and times to be sending emails, it’s vital you hash out who is responsible for what parts of the campaign and on which days they’re due.
+Once you’ve decided the best days and times to be sending emails, it’s vital you delegate out who is responsible for what parts of the campaign and on which days they’re due.
 One deadline missed during the week throws off your whole schedule!
 Then your email campaign turns into an inconsistent mess.
 Use a task-based calendar that allows you to assign different parts of your email campaign to team members.
 We use Hibox.
 Everyone will know exactly what they’re supposed to be working on, when it’s due, and how it fits into your campaign.

-Another mistake we made you’ll want to avoid is sending the same email to all of your leads.
+Another mistake we made – that you’ll want to avoid – is sending the same email to all of your leads.
 Not all of your leads and customers are the same.
 To better your response rate, you should really sit down and brainstorm with your team who your segments are in terms of your leads.
 To best target them, tailor emails for each segment and send them as different campaigns.
 For example, we separate our customers based on industry: sales teams, marketing teams, project teams, etc. Sometimes even the smallest changes to content can help you reach the right customers in the right way.

-4. Decide on the flow of conversation:
+4. Decide on the flow of conversation

 Think of your email campaign as a conversation between you and your potential customers.
 How do you introduce yourself to your customers?
 What would help get their attention next?
 The worst mistake is just an introductory email sent once a week, every week.
 Make it about keeping the flow of communication going and show what value you can provide with each message.
 This will look different for every industry and business.
-For example you may start with an intro email, followed by a case study from a client, and then a discount offer.
+For example, you may start with an intro email, followed by a case study from a client, and then a discount offer.
 This works for a lot of industries and clients.
 It’s up to you to try different processes and see what works for your customer base.
-But have a plan, do not leave this up to chance.
+But have a plan – do not leave this step up to chance.